ricksteruk/aya_devnet_guide/prometheus_guide.md

 sudo chmod 664 /usr/lib/systemd/system/node_exporter.service
 ```

-### Index Admin Port and cannot be used.
+(missing text here.. ) Index Admin Port and cannot be used.

-Reload systemd and Start Node Exporter
+### Reload systemd and Start Node Exporter

 Reload the systemd service to register the prometheus service and start the prometheus service.